alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 After spending our first day in Hanoi, we left the city for a two-day visit in rural Vietnam, up-north, in the mountainous region of Sapa.

-We previously booked this trip with a local company, and they took care of everything: arranged a bus transfer, made sure we had all meals included and planned our trekking activities.
+We had this trip booked with a local company from before our holiday started.
+They took care of everything: arranged a bus transfer, made sure we had all meals included and planned our trekking activities.

-The bus from Hanoi to Sapa takes about 6 hours, and it definitely is an experience on its own, mostly because of the crazy driving.
-With that out of the way, we arrived in Sapa, and were dropped of at a really nice hotel.
-After having lunch there, we met our local guide and started the first trekking session: we first visited the Cat Cat village, home of the Black H’mong ethnic people and located near the bottom of a deep valley at the foot of Fansipan Peak.
+The bus from Hanoi to Sapa takes about 6 hours, and it definitely is an experience on its own, especially because of the crazy driving.
+With that out of the way, we arrived in Sapa, and were dropped of at a nice hotel.
+After having lunch there, we met our local guide and started the first trekking session.
+We first visited the Cat Cat village, home of the Black H’mong ethnic people and located near the bottom of a deep valley at the foot of Fansipan Peak.
 From there, we went to the bottom of the valley, to see a beautiful waterfall and a hydraulic power station built by the French.

 The landscape is beautiful, but what impressed us most is how the locals lived.
-Our guide was a young woman named Như (pronounced just like the English word 'new'), born and raised in one of the villages in the area.
+Our guide was a young woman named Như (pronounced like the English word 'new'), born and raised in one of the villages in the area.
 She was able to explain a lot on how people actually lived there, and she also took us inside some locals homes.
 We have to say that for us that was a life-changing experience - our perception of poor and simple living was never the same again.
-Also, people there have a sense of hard work and perseverence that is not easy to find in the wealthier countries nowadays.
+Also, people there have a sense of hard work and perseverance that is not easy to find in the wealthier countries nowadays.
 Such an example is the fact that Như is a self-taught English speaker, with a lot of knowledge of the area, even if, until we met her, she had never been to Hanoi.

 <figure>
   <img src="/img/vietnam/sapa3.jpg" alt="">